CloudVLab/qwiklabs-content-bundle-spec/lab-bundle-spec.md

 The primary changes made from v1 to v2 are:

-- Add `environment` as a top level property with two children: (1) `resources` matches the usage of `environment_resources` in v1, and (2) `student_visible_outputs` specifies which properties of those resources should be provided to the student (e.g. only display the username and password for the `primary_user` instead of every gcp_user created by the lab).
+- Adding `environment` as a top level property with two children:
+  - `resources` matches the usage of `environment_resources` in v1
+  - `student_visible_outputs` specifies which properties of those resources should be provided to the student (e.g. only display the username and password for the `primary_user` instead of every `gcp_user` created by the lab).
 See the [Student Visible Outputs section](#student-visible-outputs) for details.

 - Renaming the `fleet` attribute on the `gcp_project` resource type to `variant`, and allowing for `variant` to be specified on other resource types.